 Restricted Electrical Worker’s licence (REL)

-- would otherwise require the services of a registered electrical contractor or a licensed electrician.
+• associated with a primary trade, vocation or occupation that would otherwise require the services of a Registered Electrical Contractor or a licensed electrician.

 This licence type only allows the disconnection and reconnection of ‘like for like’ equipment, for the purposes of repair, replacement or maintenance.

-The Restricted Electrical Worker’s licence does not allow a person to carry out electrical wiring and installation work at low voltage or above.
+The Restricted Electrical Worker’s (REW) licence does not allow a person to carry out electrical wiring and installation work at low voltage or above, including the installation of new wiring or equipment.
 All fixed electrical installation work requires a licensed electrician.

 Do I need a Restricted Electrical Worker’s licence?